OpenDrupal/opendrupal-archived/_lessons/01_agile_team-processes/01_agile_team-processes.md

 * __Read:__ [An intro to Scrum](https://www.atlassian.com/agile/scrum)
 * __Do:__ Write a blog post outlining the principles of Agile development, iteritive development and SCRUM

+####Group Activity - Paper hat game

+You will need:
+@todo - link to teacher resource for paper hat game

+* What did we learn?
+* What agile priciples does this game demonstrate?

 ### B. Gathering Requirements
 For agile projects we gather our requirements as 'User Stories' rather than extensive documentation.
 This allows us greater flexibility.

 * __Read:__ [Gov.uk writing user stories](https://www.gov.uk/service-manual/agile/writing-user-stories.html)
-* __Do:__ Write between 5 & 10 user stories to describe functionality of your project.
+* __Do:__ Write between 5 & 10 user stories to describe functionality of a project (use one of the example projects from the foundation course).

 ### C. Estimation
 We estimate user stories (or features or tasks) for its difficluty and value _relatively_ to the other user stories (or features or tasks)